-Youth be between the ages of 16-24 AND must live in Providence or Cranston, RI.
-Note: Youth in DCYF custody may be considered residents of Providence (the capital city) for WIOA eligibility.
+- Youth be between the ages of 14-24 - and must live in Providence or Cranston, RI. - Youth in DCYF custody may be considered residents of Providence (the capital city) for WIOA eligibility.

-A Workforce Investment Agency of the Cities of Providence and Cranston One Reservoir Avenue, Providence, RI 02907 401.680.8585 office
+City of Providence Brett P. Smiley, Mayor Workforce Solutions of Providence/Cranston A Workforce Investment Agency of the Cities of Providence and Cranston One Reservoir Avenue, Providence, RI 02907 401- 462-8900 A proud partner of the americanjobcenter network